 To perform a gum graft, your dentist at dental office Astoria, NY removes healthy skin from another place in your mouth or uses synthetic tissue.
 The donor tissue helps repair receding gums that occur from gum disease.
 Gum graft surgery is always a last resort.
 Gum grafting is simple and safe when performed by a trained family dentist.

-Your dental team in Astoria, NY, ensures your comfort and safety during all dental procedures and always concentrates on your ultimate dental health first.
+Our dental team ensures your comfort and safety during all dental procedures and always concentrates on your ultimate dental health first.
 They also practice cosmetic dentistry, so if you need any follow-up procedures to improve your appearance after gum grafting, you can get them done at the same place.

 Why Do I Need a Gum Graft?